 Links

-A link is a directional connection between a group and a destination object (or target).
+A link is a uni-directional connection between a group and a destination object (or target).
 Cycles are allowed.
 The representation of the link is not important for the data model (i.e.: the data model does not distinguish between low-level hard links and stored-path soft links).
 Links may be between objects in the same file or in different files.
 Links to objects stored in different files are called external links.

 A link has a name, which is a character string used to access the link, or, more informally, the destination object.
 A link name may represent a single link or a traversal along multiple links.
 In the latter case, the link names must be separated by the '/' path separator character.
 The special character '.' refers to the current group.
 A link path that does not begin with a path separator is interpreted as relative to the current location in the file hierarchy.
 A link path that beings with a path separator is interpreted as an absolute path which begins at the file's root group.